swajid/Rosalind_Project_Euler_LeetCode_Datacamp/README.md

-# Solutions to Rosalind.info, LeetCode and Datacamp
+# Solutions to Rosalind.info, Project Euler, LeetCode and Datacamp

 <!-- For anyone who has to approve my pre-reqs, anywhere, see http://rosalind.info -->
 <details>